wweijian/philosophers/philo/test.md

 0 philo 1 has taken a fork
 0 philo 1 is eating
 60 philo 0 died
 OPERATION SUCCESS!

+./philo 2 100 51 1 3
+0 philo 0 is thinking
+0 philo 1 has taken a fork
+0 philo 1 is eating
+51 philo 1 is sleeping
+51 philo 0 has taken a fork
+51 philo 0 is eating
+52 philo 1 is thinking
+100 philo 1 died
+OPERATION SUCCESS!

 [DIE = EAT (X SLEEP)]